rvnandwani/livecell-segmentation-U-Net/README.md

 5. `unet_model_48.pth`

-The trained U-Net model file, saved in PyTorch's .pth format.
+The trained U-Net model weights file, saved in PyTorch's .pth format.
 It is loaded during deployment for inference.

 7. `requirements.txt`